SOME TIPS ON HOW TO PICK THE COZUMEL DIVE SHOP THAT IS PERFECT FOR YOU!

 Many friends ask me for recommendations, so here are my favorites, and the reasons why..

-Deep Exposure Dive Center - The dive op is relatively new to Cozumel, but the staff has been there for much longer.
-They have a beautiful 39' Conquest dive boat and offer a higher level of quality service to their divers.
+Deep Exposure Dive Center - They have a beautiful 39' Conquest dive boat and offer a higher level of quality service to their divers.
 All dive trips include large, fluffy towels, "hands free" gear service, healthy food and drinks, aluminum or steel tanks, private fresh water shower, clean head and sink, gear rinse tanks, camera rinse tanks, camera table, and both sun-bathing and shaded areas.

 "I VERY MUCH appreciate your insight on this and the extra help you provided in your email.
 I asked a question on Scuba Board about who to dive with and nearly got trashed first, then spammed to death to dive with their 'BEST ON THE ISLAND' dive opp.
 So bad I decided not to dive with who they all recommended.
 Ended up diving with Freddy at Mestizo Divers and it was perfect for me and my family."